Mahogany Stain (The Overview And How-To)

 How Much Does Mahogany Wood Cost?

-Mahogany cost is dependent on their quality, species, and availability.
+Mahogany’s cost is dependent on its quality, species, and availability.
 Most unfinished mahoganies, however, range from 6 USD to 28 USD per footboard.
 Floorboards and decks made of mahogany are more expensive compared to furniture boards.
 Their price range is 7 USD to 9 USD.
-The cheapest type is the African mahogany that costs 50% less than all other woods.
+The cheapest type is African mahogany which costs 50% less than all other woods.

 Can Mahogany Be Stained To A Lighter Color?